SachaCardonna/SachaCardonna.github.io/_pages/more.md

 ## Personal and professional commitments
 <hr style="margin-top: -0.1em; margin-bottom: 1em;">

-I strongly believe in fair access to education and in the role that scientists can play in breaking down social barriers.
+Outside of my academic work, I try to stay engaged in causes I consider important, both within and beyond the university.
+These include access to education, social volunteering, scientific integrity...
+This section outlines a few personal principles and activities that have shaped how I approach research, teaching, and everyday life.

 <details>
 <summary><strong>Access to education</strong></summary>
 I am committed to helping bridge the gap in access to higher education, particularly for students from underrepresented or disadvantaged backgrounds.
-Since 2024, I have for example supervised several *MathC2+* workshops, national programs in France aimed at high school students from under-resourced schools (*zones d'éducation prioritaire*) and often with a strong focus on encouraging young women to pursue scientific studies.
-These internships not only introduce participants to advanced mathematics in an accessible and engaging way, but also aim to foster self-confidence and ambition.
+Since 2024, I have for example supervised several MathC2 workshops, national programs in France aimed at high school students from under-resourced schools and often with a strong focus on encouraging young women to pursue scientific studies.

 I have also participated in multiple high school outreach events where I presented my work and the broader world of applied mathematics in concrete and relatable terms.
 In my own teaching at the university, I make it a priority to build strong, individualized connections with students.
 I meet with many of them one-on-one to ensure they feel supported, especially those who may lack familiarity with the expectations and codes of academic environments, as I did in the past.

 I am deeply convinced that social class remains the most structural and persistent form of inequality in access to academic and scientific careers.
 I intend to continue working closely with highly motivated students whose families are not traditionally connected to the world of higher education or research.

-Beyond outreach, I aim to develop my own accessible teaching resources — in particular, content designed to demystify mathematics and scientific studies for students who may lack early exposure or institutional support.
+Beyond outreach, I aim to develop my own accessible teaching resources; in particular, content designed to demystify mathematics and scientific studies for students who may lack early exposure or institutional support.
 My long-term goal is to help make our field more welcoming and comprehensible to those who are often kept at its margins.
 But as I am still a student, this can wait. ☺

 </details>